zenaan/quick-fixes-ftfw/zfs/zfs.md

 	VMs:
 		https://github.com/openzfs/zfs/pull/7823

-		Don't store RAW files as ZFS as files.
+		"Don't store RAW files on ZFS as files.
 There is no benefit and it is not as fast as it could be.
-ZVOL is perfect for that and you can snapshot a VM at a time and you have a constant (vol)block size.
+ZVOL is perfect for that and you can snapshot a VM at any time and you have a constant (vol)block size."

-		On the other hand, zol is young and in particular zvols appear to have some genuine zfs-internal code issues (bugs) as at 20180905 - where perf not an issue, files for e.g. luks/cryptsetup/veracrypt backing are just fine.
+		On the other hand, zol is young and in particular zvols have some genuine zfs-internal code issues (bugs) as at 20200701 - where perf not an issue, files for e.g. luks/cryptsetup/veracrypt backing are just fine.

 ------------------------------------------------------------------
 ## Cmd summary